anthony-jantzen/senior-design/Project-Description.md

 * Kyle Trout: troutkt@mail.uc.edu

 ## Faculty Adviser
-* ???
+* Dr. Agrawal

 ## Background Description
-A desktop and mobile application tool that allows for simple management of devices connected to a wireless network.
-The tool will enable the user to configure settings to allow for trustworthy devices and blacklist those which are not.
+A tool that allows a central node to measure distance between multiple WiFi emitters.
+This tool will use a hybrid of RSSI and time of flight based distance measurements to estimate target locations.

 ## Problem Statement
-Our team wants a tool to simply manage devices on a wireless network, allowing for full transparency.
-Any lack of transparency puts users/administrators in the dark on their home network, paving the way for untrusted individuals to perform intrusions and malicious activities.
-Additionally, the tool needs to be simple and accessible for anyone.
+This application will allow for indoor location tracking where GPS is not reliable.
+This application also provides a cross-platform user interface.

-## Inadequacy of Current Network Mangement Solutions
+## Inadequacy of Current Solutions
-### Netspot
-* Costs money - not open source
-* Limits usage per cost tier
-* Focuses gathering data on multiple networks rather than hardening local network
-* Usage is not as feature rich on Windows as Mac

-### LogicMonitor
-* Costs money
-* Usage is focused toward corporations, not home use

-### PRTG Network Monitor
-* Costs money
-* Monitors More than just local networks - can be overwhelming for inexperienced users

-### GFI Languard
-* Costs money

-### OpenNMS
-* Too feature rich and not usable for inexperienced users
-* Doesn't integrate with router

-### WifiDog
-* Doesn't have android/mobile alert integration

-### PacketFense
-* Doesn't have android/mobile alert integration
+Current solutions use signal strength information (RSSI) which requires pre-known information on wireless access points in order to triangulate location.
+RSSI based distance measurements are also not as accurate as time off light based distance calculations which is hybridized in this project.

 ## Background Skills/Interests
 Our team overall has a general interest in networking and security, with three out of the four members possessing a background in security already.
 In addition, most if not all team members have some experience in web development and UI design, peaking the interests of those more inclined to application development and design.
 Above all else, this project looks to be a challenging task that will no doubt result in a very useful final product.

-## Approach
-Our proposed solution is to design a desktop and mobile application that will provide a clear view of devices connected to a network with configurable settings and access management.
-More details follow in our goals and expectations:

-### Goals
+## Goals
-* Simple listing of devices on network or attempting to connect, including MAC address, name, and manufacturer
+* A listing of devices on a network including MAC address, hostname, and manufacturer
-* Configurable settings to permanently store personal or trusted devices
-* Alertable prompt to trust or blacklist devices attempting to connect to network
+* For each device, it's approxiamate location listed, as well as a visual rendering
-* Sleek, easy-to-use interface for applications
+* Cross platform interface
-* OpenWRT integration for ubiquity to all routers
-* Temporary access grants for guest devices that expires on user-configured settings
+* Live data on the client side

-### Expectations
+## Expectations
 Ideally, our team aims to fulfill the goals above and any additional requirements added along the way.
-A hands on demo targeting the core functionalities of the two applications will be core to our development and planning.
-Above all else, the final product is expected to be usable and accessible to anyone, especially individuals who are not savvy with technology or networking.
+A hands on demo targeting the visual rendering of a device's location and information will be essential to our development and planning.